How to Send WhatsApp Messages from Arduino Uno R4 Wifi Board

 Click the button to generate a new API key.
 The system provides a free usage quota that renews periodically.
 Copy this key immediately and store it securely, as you will need to paste it into your Arduino sketch.
 Never share your API key publicly or commit it to version control systems.

-Step 4: Access WhatsApp Settings
+Step 4⇒ Open WhatsApp Notification Settings

 Scroll down to locate the WhatsApp Notification API section in the dashboard.
 Click View Details to expand the configuration panel.
 This area contains all controls related to recipient management and alert templates.

-Step 5: Register Phone Numbers
+Step 5⇒ Register Recipient Phone Numbers

 Click the Link Phone Number option to add recipient numbers.
 You can register up to 5 different phone numbers for receiving notifications.
-Each number must be verified before it can receive alert from your device.
+Each number must be verified before it can receive an alert from your device.

-Step 6: Verify Ownership
+Step 6⇒ Verify Phone Number Ownership

 Enter the phone number with the country code and request verification.
 CircuitDigest Cloud sends a one-time verification code to confirm that you own the number.
 After entering the code successfully, the number appears in your approved list and becomes eligible to receive WhatsApp alerts from your Arduino project.